The Best — and Worst — Times to Visit Glacier National Park

 The Best Time for Photography

 It goes without saying that there are plenty of picture-perfect photo ops in Glacier National Park.
-For fields of wildflowers with mountain backdrops, visit between late June and mid-August when you’ll find yellow lilies, purple fleabane, and pink monkeyflower blooms, to name a few.
+For fields of wildflowers with mountain backdrops, visit between late June and mid-August, when you'll find yellow lilies, purple fleabanes, and pink monkeyflower blooms, to name a few.
 In general, Logan Pass is the place to start your wildflower search.

-For waterfall photography, you’ll want to visit in the spring, when the snow above is melting and the water is flowing.
+For waterfall photography, visit in the spring, when the snow above is melting and the water is flowing.

 The Best Time to Drive Going-to-the-Sun Road